lawrenceevalyn/Olli-game/README.md

 ## To Do

-* write tests for map
-* get basic map running
+* make sure map passes tests
 * write tests for inventory
-* get inventory running
+* make sure inventory passes tests
 * make it impossible to talk to the robot
 * implement a "good end" and a "bad end"
 * improve the parser (can I kidnap somebody else's code for this?)